awesome-astra/docs/docs/pages/develop/languages/go.md

 As seen above, we'll define Astra DB's default CQL port to 29042 as well as an error variable (which we'll use later).

-Next you will want inject the connection parameters into the code.
+Next we will inject the connection parameters into the code.
 This can be done either by reading them as environment variables or passing them as command line arguments.

 This example will be done using command line arguments: